jasonpincin/concurrent-queue/README.md

 * `concurrency` - (default: `Infinity`) - determine how many items in the queue will be processed concurrently
 * `maxSize` - (default: `Infinity`) - determine how many items may be pending in the queue before additional items are no longer accepted.
 When an item is added that would exceed this, the `callback` associated with the item will be invoked with an error and/or the `promise` returned by `queue()` will be rejected.
+* `softMaxSize` - (default: `Infinity`) - determine how many items may be pending before the queue begins producing warnings on the `softLimitReached` eventuate property.

 This function returns a reference to `queue`.